 Climate change and extreme weather events are already affecting energy consumption and supply.
 Heat waves have become more frequent and intense, especially in the West, and these events increase energy consumption due to greater use of air conditioning.
 Increased demand can also affect energy-generating facilities, increasing the frequency of blackouts and brownouts.
 Extreme weather events and water shortages can also interrupt energy supply.

 As temperatures increase, additional changes are likely to affect the energy sector in the future.
 Throughout the country, climate projections suggest that hot days will become hotter and heat waves will last longer, exacerbating demand for energy to cool homes and workplaces.
-Under a scenario of continued increases in emissions, the hottest days in some regions will be up to 15°Fahrenheit warmer than current conditions.
+Under a scenario of continued increases in emissions, the hottest days in some regions will be up to 15°F warmer than current conditions.

 Advanced preparation for changing conditions could increase the resilience of the energy sector or minimize impacts on consumers.
 For example, actions that reduce energy use would minimize some of the stresses on energy infrastructure.
 Improved siting and operations planning, modification of existing energy equipment, deployment of new energy technologies and equipment, and increased generation/transmission of energy could enhance climate resilience and provide more energy security.

-- U.S. Energy Sector Vulnerabilities to Climate Change and Extreme Weather.
+- U.S. Energy Sector Vulnerabilities to Climate Change and Extreme Weather

 - Climate Change and the Electricity Sector: Guide for Climate Change Resilience Planning (PDF, September 2016)